Why Mouthwash Burns and How to Stop It

-A complimentary example to mouthwash use is how you brush your teeth.
+A complimentary example of mouthwash use is how you brush your teeth.
 If you have sensitive teeth and gums you would use a less abrasive toothpaste and brush.
 The same goes for how you choose which mouthwash is best for your needs.

 Yes, flavor and cost play a role in how you choose your mouthwash, but to effectively prevent oral damage and burn, choosing a mouthwash such as alcohol-free, or with a lesser concentration of essential oils may be best if you have a sensitive mouth and gums.

 To have a better understanding of whether mouthwash is good for you, let’s look at why you are using mouthwash or what type of mouthwash best aligns with your needs.